lhanson/cognition-caps/README.md

 * Write a database migration from ExpressionEngine/MySQL into SimpleDb.
 Exclude that code from the Heroku slug since we won't want to run it there.
+  - Move images from old hosting to S3
 * Make sure Jetty is returning Content-Type headers
 * Add a history tracking entity.
 When a cap attribute is changed, store a diff into a History domain; something like